 Katie's Bar and Bistro looks like a cafe from the outside and also from the inside with traditional wee cafe tables and chairs.
 It also has a low serving counter in keeping with this theme.
 Although the customers are pub customers.
 There is a pool area through the back.

 Have one here

 Heavy/bitter : Caffrey's, John Smith

 Cider : Strongbow Guinness

 Leave the station, cross the road at the roundabout and walk straight ahead up a short hill into the city centre.
 Turn right along the main road past a few shops and look to the right hand corner of the pedestrian area across the street to start at Katie's Bar which has the look of a cafe.

 Out of the window you should be able to see your second stop, the old post office, which is now Morrisions Cold Beer Co.
 Leaving Morrisons turn right continue down this road to find Molly Malones an Irish themed bar.
 After this return up to Barnton St to the main street and continue along it.
-You will see The Albion on the other side of the street.
+You will see The Curly Coo (formerly The Albion) on the other side of the street.
 Keep walking along after leaving The Albion and the street opens up and you come to The Cross Keys.

 Strling was a disappointment regarding the amount and quality of real ale on sale, however it is blessed with lots of pubs to choose from.
 There are several small local corner boozer style pubs full of locals.
 There are also some large bars catering diners and TV sports fans.
 There are country themed bars to choose from - Scottish Bothy, Irish and Australian.
 All of these must attract their fair share of the 12,000 student population.
 Poor students and lots of competition does keep prices keen.